Adobe to shut China R&D as sour business climate bites

 Foreign companies, particularly U.S. technology firms, have come under increasing scrutiny in China as Beijing pushes hard on information security in the wake of last year’s cyber espionage revelations by former U.S. National Security Agency contractor Edward Snowden.

 The government has also ramped up investigations into foreign companies operating in China, wielding a 2008 anti-monopoly law to probe numerous firms’ local practices.
-Western business lobbies have labelled the tactic as protectionism.
+Western business lobbies have labeled the tactic as protectionism.

 “The overall climate in China against Western enterprises has been quite negative and that’s one of the major reasons,” said the person, who declined to be identified because of the sensitivity of the issue.

-The closure of Adobe’s China R&D arm is also affected by rampant software piracy in the country, as well as the company’s shift towards a cloud-based software-as-a-service business model and away from one-off boxed sales of software and licences, the person familiar with the situation said.
+The closure of Adobe’s China R&D arm is also affected by rampant software piracy in the country, as well as the company’s shift toward a cloud-based software-as-a-service business model and away from one-off boxed sales of software and licenses, the person familiar with the situation said.

 “Adobe’s presence in China will be focused on market development activities moving forward, and it will be dissolving and closing its research and development (R&D) branch there,” the company said.
 “Adobe will maintain its sales presence in Shanghai, Beijing, Guangzhou, Shenzhen, Hong Kong and Taiwan.”